paul911/rest_api_assignment/README.md

   - changing the value of a single transaction, will update the `total sum of transactions` on the Buyer
   - if changing the name or identification of a Buyer, it will first check if the new values aren't already assigned

+## To Do

+ - add a html/css/js FE interface

 ## Known bugs